michaeljhanley/sfo-survey-viz/README.md

 This project addresses a key business problem for San Francisco International Airport (SFO): understanding and optimizing transportation patterns to enhance traveler satisfaction.
 By analyzing transportation data, the project identifies trends and highlights behavioral differences between traveler segments.

 ## Business Problem
-SFO seeks to adapt to changing transportation preferences and traveler behavior.
+In this scenario, SFO seeks to adapt to changing transportation preferences and traveler behavior.
 Key challenges include:
 - Increasing reliance on rideshare services year over year.
 - Understanding how transportation preferences differ across income levels and traveler types (business vs. non-business).
 - Balancing improvements to rideshare services with support for other transportation options to serve all traveler segments effectively.